seanchon/beo_datastore/README.md

 python scripts/initialize_dev.py --full --demo
 ```

+### LOADING TEST DATA

+For more detailed information about loading test data to a development environment, see [LOADING DATA](docs/LOADING_DATA.md).

-# LAUNCHING THE DEVELOPMENT APPLICATION
+### LAUNCHING THE DEVELOPMENT APPLICATION

 After each initialization of the dev environment, you will want to create a superuser for site access.

 ```
 python manage.py createsuperuser
 ```

+The `User` will need to be activated and associated with a `LoadServingEntity` in order to run analyses.

 The following command can be used to launch the application on your local machine.